tc39/proposal-pattern-matching/CORE.md

 }
 ```

-See also [the bikeshed about pinning](#variable-pinning-operator) for a proposal
-on how to allow variable-based matching.

 ##### Benefits:

 * Follows the precedent of almost every other match implementation I could find.
 This is about as universal as I think this gets?
 Swift is the only exception, requiring a `let` before a variable that's intended to be bound.